-The President appoints a BOG Budget and Audit Committee, which consists of two Governors from each class, not to exceed seven Governors, one of whom must be the Treasurer.
-The President, President-Elect, Executive Director and Chief Operations Officer serve as ex officio, non voting members, and the Treasurer serves as Chair of the Committee and has a vote on the committee.

-- 2. The Treasurer, together with the Budget and Audit Committee, will present a proposed Annual Budget to the BOG for approval prior to each fiscal year. - 3.
-Decisions regarding non-budgeted appropriations must be made in accordance with the BOG-approved fiscal policies and procedures.
+- The President appoints a BOG Budget and Audit Committee, which consists of a minimum of two Governors from each class, not to exceed eight Governors, one of whom must be the Treasurer.
+The President, President-Elect, Executive Director and Chief Financial Officer serve as ex officio, non voting members, and the Treasurer serves as Chair of the Committee and has a vote on the committee. - 2.
+The Treasurer, together with the Budget and Audit Committee, will present a proposed Annual Budget to the BOG for approval prior to each fiscal year. - 3.
+Decisions regarding non-budgeted appropriations must be made in accordance with the BOGapproved fiscal policies and procedures.